DataDog/hiring-engineers/answers.md

 While the graphs looked identical on the timeboard in the web UI, I realized this subtle mistake through the JSON editor, which had two separate inputs, one for "from" and one for "avg by"; the former was what I was supposed to be using to scope the metric over my host machine.

-For graphing a metric from my MySQL integration, I chose bytes sent, since it would show data without the need for me to do anything else.
+For graphing a metric from my MySQL integration, I chose **bytes sent**, since it would show data without the need for me to do anything else.
 I then applied `anomalies` using the [anomaly documentation](https://docs.datadoghq.com/monitors/monitor_types/anomaly/), which looked like this:

 `{"q": "anomalies(mysql.performance.bytes_sent{*}, 'basic', 3)"}`